Stanislaw Schayer

-Stanislaw Schayer (born May 8, 1899 in Sędziszów, Poland, died December 1, 1941 in Otwock, Poland) was a linguist, Indologist, philosopher, professor at the University of Warsaw.
+Stanislaw Schayer (May 8, 1899, in Sędziszów, Poland – December 1, 1941, in Otwock, Poland) was a linguist, Indologist, philosopher, professor at the University of Warsaw.
 In 1922, he founded, and was the first director, of the Institute of Oriental Studies at the University of Warsaw.
 He was a member of the Polish Academy of Arts and Sciences and the Warsaw Scientific Society.